mbsabath/large_data_in_R/Large-Data-in-R.md

     ## 4000048 bytes

 Boolean vectors and integer vectors are the exact same size.
-This is because R stores boolean vectors as 32 bits, even though most bits aren’t needed logically.
+This is because R stores Boolean vectors as 32 bits, even though most bits aren’t needed logically.

 String vectors are also an interesting case.
 Keeping in mind that each